Tina Cole: Career

 Early in her acting career she had a recurring role as Sunny Day in eight episodes of the detective series Hawaiian Eye (1963).
-In 1963, she played the minor (uncredited) role of Ruth Stewart in Palm Springs Weekend, a spring break party film set in Palm Springs, California.
+In 1963, she played the minor (uncredited) role of Ruth Stewart, who throws a party and sees her home wrecked in Palm Springs Weekend, a spring break party film set in Palm Springs, California.
 While her more famous role on My Three Sons was her role as Katie Miller Douglas, she also appeared previously in the series in the roles of Ina (S4 E22:"House for Sale", 1964), Sherry (S5 E10: "The Coffeehouse Set", 1964), Joanne Edwards (S6 E23: "Robbie and the Little Stranger", 1966), and "Curious Person" before the Katie role was created.
 She had single appearances in various television series in the early 1970s, To Rome with Love, The Rookies and Adam-12.
 In 1976 she appeared as a singer in Eleanor and Franklin, an ABC TV miniseries, and a singing appearance again in its sequel the next year.

 Cole was also a member from 1966 of the Four King Cousins, a subgroup quartet of the King Family Singers (which ran on ABC from 1965 to 1969).